Sahil1694/Analytics-Manager/README.md

 # Analytics-Manager
 A Dashboard in Grafana.
-By Usinf Kafka And RabbitMQ
+By Using Kafka And RabbitMQ